|

 24 Examples:

-She works close to/near the post office.
-(She does not work
+She works close to54/near55 the post office.
+(She does not work far from the post office.)

-They’ve got a house by/next to/beside the sea.
-(The house is
+They've got a house by/next to/beside the sea.
+(The house is very close to the sea.)

 Victor and Margaret sat beside/next to/by me at the meal.
+(Victor was on my right and Margaret, on my left.)

 Victor works beside/alongside/with me.
 (We work together.)

-When I told him that he was fired, he came near to/close to
+When I told him that he was fired, he came near to/close to crying/tears.
+(He nearly/almost cried.)

-When she discovered that he was seeing another girl, they were
+When she discovered that he was seeing another girl, they were near to/close to splitting up.
+(They nearly/almost split up.)

 a He sits __________ me at school.

-b ‘Do you know Patricia?’
+b "Do you know Patricia?"

-‘Yes, I do.
-She works __________ me.’
+"Yes, I do.
+She works __________ me."

-c When I told him that he was an idiot, he came __________
+c When I told him that he was an idiot, he came __________ __________ throwing a stone at me.

-d ‘Where is Saint James’s Park?’
+d "Where is Saint James's Park?"

-‘It’s very __________ Victoria Station.
-(About half a mile
+"It's very __________ Victoria Station.
+(About half a mile from Victoria Station.)"

 e We own a cottage __________ the river.
-We don’t have a
+We don't have a swimming-pool, but we swim in the river.
+Its water is crystal-clear, but a bit chilly.

 25 Revision exercise.

-a ‘What __________ Susie?’
+a "What __________ Susie?"

-‘Well, she’s just finished her degree in biology.’
+"Well, she's just finished her degree in biology."

-Don’t forget to look right before you go __________ the street.
+b She lives __________ the pet shop __________ the corner.
+Don't forget to look right before you go __________ the street.

 c I have to read an article __________ the Enlightenment.

-d I’m on night duty __________ Friday 10th December, but I’ll
+d I'm on night duty __________ Friday 10th December, but I'll be __________ duty __________ the night of Sunday 12th December.

-e I’m afraid I can’t answer the phone now.
-Please leave your
+e I'm afraid I can't answer the phone now.
+Please leave your message __________ the bleep.

-f ‘How __________ meeting at the bus-stop?’
+f "How __________ meeting at the bus-stop?"

-‘Right!
-Let’s say __________ half __________ seven.’
+"Right!
+Let's say __________ half __________ seven."

-h Once __________ a time, there was a man who was extremely rich,
+h Once __________ a time, there was a man who was extremely rich, but whom nobody loved, for he was a miser and never helped anybody.

-i ‘Where’s Mr Hughes?
+i "Where's Mr Hughes?

-‘He’s __________ the lake reading a book.’
+"He's __________ the lake reading a book."

-j He was driving __________ the road when the UFO
+j He was driving __________ the road when the UFO appeared.
+Immediately afterwards, he was made to get __________ alien spacecraft.

 k He was sitting __________ his desk studying for an exam.

-l He’s very rich and conceited.
-He thinks everybody is __________
+l He's very rich and conceited.
+He thinks everybody is __________ him.

-m __________ the Franco regime, those who opposed his ideas
+m __________ the Franco regime, those who opposed his ideas were liable to suffering many injustices.

 n He found something hidden __________ the mattress.